imamchishty/spring-boost/README.md

 - **xxx-trace-requests.log** - all handled requests by the application, refer to trace requests from earlier for more details.

+In the future a xxx-audit.log will be added which will be filled via the `@ThreadContext`.

 ### Running the application

+`./run.sh development skip`

+`mvn spring-boot:run`

 ### FIX_ME's

+Search for FIXME in the parent pom.

 ## Delivery Pipeline